Raphire/Win11Debloat/README.md

 # Win10Debloat
-A simple powershell script that allows you to remove most pre-installed windows 10 apps, hide the 3d objects, onedrive and music folder from 'This pc' in windows explorer and disable the 'Share', 'Give access to' and 'Include in library' options in the context menu.
+A simple powershell script that allows you to remove most pre-installed windows 10 apps, hide the 3D objects, onedrive and music folder from 'This pc' in windows explorer, disable bing in windows search and declutter the context menu.

 ## How to run
 Step 1.
 Download the script by clicking the green 'Code' button on the main github page, and extract the .ZIP file to your preferred location.